 The application areas for Psycognitive socio-cultural analysis include:

-Psycognitive socio-cultural analysis draws from Psycognition, a methodological approach for studying and understanding sub-conscious human behaviours.
-Therefore, the focus of research and analysis is on understanding the factors that drive and shape these behaviours, individually and collectively.
-This approach delves beneath the visible cultural attributes to examine the invisible ones, like for example the core belief systems that underlie behavioural strategies.
+Psycognitive sociocultural analysis draws from Psycognition, a methodological approach for studying and understanding subconscious human behaviours.
+Therefore the focus of research and analysis is on understanding the factors which drive and shape these behaviours individually and collectively.
+This approach delves beneath the visible cultural attributes to examine the invisible ones such as the core belief systems which underlie behavioural strategies.

-The analytical Psycognitive socio-cultural framework combines two forms of analyses: cultural and human behavioural.
-The cultural analysis draws upon a range of dimensions and characteristics, depending upon the focus and scope of the study.
-For example, a number of combinations could be formed such as Hall’s dimension of high-low context and Hofstede’s dimension of collectivism and individualism with dimensions like, ethos and identity.
-Typically, between twenty and thirty dimensions are applied in an analysis.
+The analytical Psycognitive sociocultural framework combines two forms of analyses: cultural and human behavioural.
+The cultural analysis draws upon a range of dimensions and characteristics depending upon the focus and scope of the study.
+For example, a number of combinations could be formed such as Hall's dimension of high-low context, and Hofsted's dimension of collectivism and individualism with dimensions including ethos and identity.
+Typically between twenty and thirty dimensions are applied in an analysis.

-The human behavioural analysis delves into the socio-behavioural fundamentals that shape a culture, for example dissonance, internal conflicts, and contradictions.
-It is at this level of analysis that cultural ‘invisibles’, like ingrained moralities, latent mores; unwritten rules, undeclared values, and ‘hidden’ drivers begin to emerge.
-Socio-behavioural factors are grouped around dimensions such as: power, equality, uncertainty, resilience, disparities, and functional consistency.
+The human behavioural analysis delves into the socio-behavioural fundamentals which shape a culture, for example dissonance, internal conflicts, and contradictions.
+It is at this level of analysis that cultural 'invisibles' such as ingrained moralities, latent mores, unwritten rules, undeclared values, and 'hidden' drivers begin to emerge.
+Socio-behavioural factors are grouped around dimensions such as power, equality, uncertainty, resilience, disparities and functional consistency.